 It’s incredibly affordable and a mere fraction of the cost of cable.

 However, the lack of local channels or cable news may hold some people back.
+You can test the service with a seven-day free trial.

 Read our review of the Philo channel guide to see the full lineup and learn more about its features.